 2. Travel because you are physically able to do so.

 At the time of reading this, I imagine you are healthy, open-minded, adaptable, energetic, optimistic, and receptive.
 I’m not denying we will continue to embody these traits as we age, but I know the natural progression of life will cause us to be less of these things.
-While I hope we can continue to step into the world throughout different stages of life, I know our experiences will inevitably be altered by physical ailments, a compromised immune system and an overall decreased stamina.
+I am extremely priviledged to occupy a physical vessel that is able to carry me through transformative life experiences.
+While I hope we can continue to step into the world throughout different stages of life, I know our experiences will inevitably be altered by physical ailments, a weakening immune system, and an overall decreased stamina that naturally comes with aging.

 3. Travel because your mind is far more able to absorb and retain information.

 From diverse languages and cultural differences to recalling historic events.
 Even the smallest details of the most cherished memories.
 With each interaction, our minds are constantly expanding.
 We are developing a greater sense of self and a deeper respect for the world around us.
-Personally, I’m addicted to immersing in new cultures and absorbing as much information as my mental capacity will allow.
+I love immersing in new cultures and absorbing as much information as my mental capacity will allow.

 At least for now. . .